 PR 509 Evangelistic Preaching.
-A practicum utilizing the preaching models relevant for most types of evangelism today.
-Credit: 2 units.
-Prerequisite: PR500.
-MDiv core: MIN2
+A practicum utilizing the preaching models relevant for most types of

 PR 511 Preaching Practicum.
 A practicum centered on student preaching with an emphasis on self and group assessment.
 The use of videotape will be offered.
 Course may be repeated once for credit.
 Credit: 2 units.
 Prerequisite: PR500.
 MDiv core: MIN2.